 As of early 2021, it was reported that there are still 1.6 billion unbanked adults, which means these individuals don't have an account at a financial institution or mobile money provider.
 This problem isn’t exclusive to developing countries.

-A total of 8.4 Million US households, or 6.5 percent, were also unbanked as of a 2017 FDIC report.
-Around 18.7 percent of US households were underbanked—having either a checking or savings account, though rarely both.
+A 2019 report by the Federal Reserve showing that 22% of adults in the United States (or 63 million) were underbanked (16%) — having either a checking or savings account, though rarely both.
 Households are also usually given the underbanked distinction if they've used alternative financing options during the previous year, such as money orders or rent-to-own services.
 6% in the US were fully unbanked.

-The same FDIC report also asked unbanked surveyees the reasons for not having a bank account.
+The same FDIC report also asked unbanked survey responders the reasons for not having a bank account.
 The top two main reasons were “Do not have enough money to keep in account” at 34.0 percent and “Don’t trust banks” at 12.6 percent.